ROCm/rocALUTION/docs/design/intro.rst

 - All public APIs are C89 compatible; all other library code should use C++14.
 - Our minimum supported compiler is clang 3.6.
-- Avoid CamelCase.
-- This rule applies specifically to publicly visible APIs, but is also encouraged (not mandated) for internal code.

 **Philosophy**